MSc Translational Research in Oral Sciences

 English language requirements

-IELTS 7.0 overall, with no less than 6.5 in all components.
+IELTS 7.0 overall, with no less than 6.5 in each component.
 For other English qualifications, read English language equivalent qualifications.

 How to apply